opf/openproject/docs/user-guide/projects/README.md

 To **display the work packages** of all your projects **in a Gantt chart** click on the **Open as Gantt view** icon on the upper right.
-This is a shortcut to get to the report described in the chapter below quickly.
+This is a shortcut to quickly get to the report described in the chapter below.
 The Gantt chart view can be configured in the [System Settings](../../system-admin-guide/system-settings/project-system-settings) in the Administration.

 ![image-20201007161248903](image-20201007161248903.png)